ftlabs/Ingestion/README.md

 ## Configuration

 ### Environment Variables
 Aspects of Ingestion can be configured with environment variables.
-These can be inluded using a [dotenv file](https://www.npmjs.com/package/dotenv), or as normal system variales.
+These can be included using a [dotenv file](https://www.npmjs.com/package/dotenv), or as normal system variables.

 ***Note**: A .env file is not required to run the app, but some of the variables are.*